TobyAdd/clicks/README.md

 ## Overview

-This clickbot is used in ReplayBot, but if you want you can use it in your own projects.
+This clickbot is used in ReplayEngine, but if you want you can use it in your own projects.

 ```shell
 $ ./clicks.py -c="clickpack folder" -r="replay.re" -o="output.flac" \